-- Need to provide your journey and contact details when you travel to the UK.
+Every visitor needs to provide their journey and contact details when travelling to Scotland.

 Are we there yet?

 You can travel here seamlessly from the rest of the UK and from overseas, with regular road, rail, ferry and air links to Scotland's incredible destinations.